Representable Markov Categories and Comparison of Statistical Experiments in Categorical Probability: Comparison of Statistical Experiments

 Insofar as there is a host of equivalent ways to characterize the informativeness ordering \cite[Theorem~1]{le1996comparison}, we are interested in the extent to which one can generalize these results to the abstract setting of Markov categories and proved with synthetic methods.
 We already saw an instance of such a result in the form of \Cref{thm:informativeness_vs_sufficiency}, which relates informativeness to sufficient statistics and conditional independence.
 For the remainder of \Cref{sec:blackwell}, we focus on the \emph{Blackwell--Sherman--Stein Theorem} \cite[Theorem~6]{blackwell1951comparison}, also known as the \emph{dilation criterion}.
 It states that the informativeness order $\succeq$ for statistical experiments coincides with the second-order stochastic dominance order of the so-called \emph{standard measures} on $P \Theta$, the description of which we turn to now.

 An intuitive way to think of standard measures is to interpret a statistical experiment $f \colon \Theta \to X$ as a way of learning about the underlying hypothesis represented by the parameter set $\Theta$.
-From this perspective, given a prior $m \in P\Theta$, one can use Bayesian updating to find the corresponding posterior on $P\Theta$, which of course depends on the value of $X$ observed.
-Thus, it can be represented by the measurable map $(f^{\dagger})^\sharp \colon X \to P\Theta$.
+From this perspective, given a prior $m \in P \Theta$, one can use Bayesian updating to find the corresponding posterior on $P\Theta$, which of course depends on the value of $X$ observed.
+Thus, it can be represented by the measurable map $(f^{\dagger})^\sharp \colon X \to P\Theta$, which, recalling \Cref{not:sharp}, contains the same information as the Markov kernel $f^\dagger \colon X \to \Theta${\,\textemdash\,}the Bayesian inverse of $f$.
 The standard measure is then an element of $PP\Theta$ obtained as a mixture of these posteriors with respect to the chosen prior $m$, or more precisely, with respect to the distribution of $X$ one would expect, were the ``true'' value of the hypothesis $\Theta$ sampled from $m$.

 The morphism given by the composite